Differential Temporal Difference Learning: Introduction

-The main contributions of this work are: \begin{enumerate} \item \begin{enumerate} \item The introduction of the new {\em differential} Least Squares TD-learning ($\nabla$LSTD, or `grad-LSTD') algorithm, which is applicable in both the discounted- and average-cost settings. \item The development of appropriate conditions under which we can show that, for linear parametrizations, $\nabla$LSTD converges and solves the quadratic program \eqref{e:gradTD}. \item The introduction of the family of $\nabla$LSTD($\lambda$)-learning algorithms.
-With $\lambda\in [0,1]$, $\nabla$LSTD($\lambda$) has smaller asymptotic variance, and it is shown that $\nabla$LSTD($1$) also solves the quadratic program \eqref{e:gradTD}. \end{enumerate}
+$(i)$~The introduction of the new {\em differential} Least Squares TD-learning ($\nabla$-LSTD, or `grad-LSTD') algorithm, which is applicable in both the discounted- and average-cost settings.

+$(ii)$~The development of appropriate conditions under which we can show that, for linear parametrizations, $\nabla$-LSTD converges and solves the quadratic program \eqref{e:gradTD}.

+$(iii)$~The introduction of the family of $\nabla$-LSTD($\lambda$)-learning algorithms.
+It is shown that $\nabla$-LSTD($1$) also solves the quadratic program \eqref{e:gradTD}.

-\item The new algorithms are applicable for models that do not have regeneration, and their asymptotic variance is uniformly bounded over all $0<\beta<1$, under general conditions. \end{enumerate}
+$(iv)$ These new algorithms are applicable for models that do not have regeneration.
+Their asymptotic variance is uniformly bounded over all $0<\beta<1$, under general conditions.

+Perhaps the most important limitation of the $\nabla$-LSTD algorithms is the requirement of partial knowledge of the Markov chain transition dynamics. \Section{s:conclusions} contains discussion on how to address this challenge.
+Fortunately, in many applications, very little knowledge is required (such as in the queuing example discussed in \Section{s:dyn_ss}).

 Finally, a few more remarks about the error rates of these algorithms are in order.
-From the definition of the value function \eqref{e:DCOE_disc}, it can be expected that $ h_\beta(x) \to \infty$ at rate $1/(1-\beta)$ for ``most'' $x\in\Re^\ell$.
+From the definition of the value function \eqref{e:DCOE_disc}, it can be expected that $ h_\beta(x) \to \infty$ as $\beta \to 1$ for each $x\in\Re^\ell$.
 This is why approximation methods in reinforcement learning typically take for granted that error will grow at this rate.
 Moreover, it is observed that variance in reinforcement learning can grow dramatically with the discount factor.
-In particular, it is shown in \cite{devmey17a,devmey17b} that variance in the standard Q-learning algorithm of Watkins is \textit{infinite} when the discount factor satisfies $\beta>1/2$.
+In particular, it is shown in \cite{devmey17a,devmey20a} that asymptotic variance in the standard Q-learning algorithm of Watkins is \textit{infinite} when the discount factor satisfies $\beta>1/2$.

 The family of TD($\lambda$) algorithms was introduced in \cite{sutbar98} to reduce the variance of earlier methods, but it brings its own potential challenges.
 Consider \cite[Theorem 1]{tsiroy97a}, which compares the estimate $ h^{\theta^\lambda}_ \beta $ obtained using TD($\lambda$), with the $L_2$-optimal approximation $ h^{\theta^*}_ \beta $ obtained using TD($1$):